ksu-cs-textbooks/cis301/content/4-chapter/4_6-strategies.md

     - As a last resort, try pasting in the proof for the law of the excluded middle (see section 4.5).
 Then use OR elimination on `p ∨ ¬p`.

 Proofs can be quite challenging.
 You might follow one approach, get stuck, and not be able to make progress.
 If this happens, backtrack and follow a different approach.
-As you are working, make sure Logika does not mark any lines in the proof in red – this means that you've made an invalid conclusion along the way, or that your justification for a particular line doesn't follow the expected format.
+If you are using Logika to verify your work, make sure it does not mark any lines in the proof in red – this means that you've made an invalid conclusion along the way, or that your justification for a particular line doesn't follow the expected format.
 Try to fix these errors before continuing on with the proof.